COMP4110-2017/wheres-wally-image-segmentation/README.md

-# Where's Wally Image Segmentation
+# Where's Wally

-This repository handles the segmentation of the full size puzzles into smaller sub-images.

-### Python packages
+## Python Packages

-Python dependencies are handled through Miniconda3 which can be found here

-To set up the environment install Minicoinda3 and run the following command in the Anaconda terminal:
+Python dependencies are handled through Anaconda.
+To set up the environment install Anaconda and run the following command in the Anaconda terminal:

- `conda create --name  wheres-wally --file wally-env.txt`
+    conda create --name  wheres-wally --file wally-env.txt

-### Running the scripts

-Follow these steps to generate the sub-images with labels (all commands in Anaconda Terminal).

-+ Unzip images.zip.
-+ Import any required dependencies (listed below).
+## Configuration

+To setup the system, copy the ```env.py.example``` file to ```env.py``` in the root folder.

+    cp env.py.example env.py

+You can then adjust the parameters to your liking.

+    # Training parameters
+    EPOCHS = 2000
+    STEPS_PER_EPOCH = 6
+    SPLIT = 0.67
+    CHARACTER = "wanda"

+    # Predicting model (just the filename)
+    MODEL_NAME = "wanda_2000_6_0.67"

+## Building The Model

-+ Run this command to create the targets from the bounding box xml files.
+Run this command in Anaconda Terminal to build the model, using the configuration parameters in the ```env.py``` file.

-`python create_targets.py`
+    python run_everything.py

+## Predicting On The Built Model

-+ Run this command to apply required preprocessing to the images.
-This will create the wally/not wally labels.
+Run this command in Anaconda Terminal to start predicting on the built model with the name as specified in the ```env.py``` file.

-`python preprocessing.py`
-+ Run this command to create npy files that contain the broken down wally/not wally images

-`python generate_subimages.py`
+    python run_everything.py

+Images with prediction masks will be stored in the ```output``` folder.